If You Have Won the Game Quit Playing with Money You Really Need

 I convinced him to add “with the money you need,” but that is a long story.
 And probably apocryphal.

-We will get to that, but let’s talk about how to actually quit playing with the money you need in retirement.
+We will get to that, but let’s talk about quitting playing with the money you need in retirement.
 What is your personal glildepath?
-That is, how do you shepherd the money you need from accumulation to income?
+How do you shepherd the money you need from accumulation to income?
 How do you quit playing the game?

 Quit Playing the Game